mindthump/python_app_framework/README.md

 My organization's policy makes getting libraries installed on all the clients difficult (nor can I use virtual environments), so I just carry them around myself.
 The "toolbox" directory allows me to "locally install" library modules rather than rely on them being installed in the python site-packages.
 I did not check in the libraries themselves.

 For the sample app, you should have requests, ConfigArgParse, and pathlib2 (I'm forced to use python 2.7).
+While IMO the best way is through venv or similar, in my situation I could not use that so I needed to "carry around" the required libraries in the project itself.

 To install libraries locally use something like:

-pip install --target ./toolbox *requests*
+> pip install --target ./toolbox *requests*

 Use caution when doing this.
 Compiled libraries may break if they are used on the wrong platform; I try to stick to "pure python" libraries if possible.